Robert Ramsay Wright

 Robert Ramsay Wright (23 September 1852 - 6 September 1933) was a Scottish zoologist and academic whose professional career was spent in Canada.

 Born in a manse at Alloa, Clackmannanshire, he studied at Edinburgh High School before receiving a B.Sc. and M.A from the University of Edinburgh.

 In 1874, he was appointed a Professor of Natural History at the University of Toronto where he would remain until he retired in 1912.
 In 1887, he was appointed the first Professor of Biology at the University of Toronto.
-He was also instrumental in re-establishing the medical school at University of Toronto in 1887.
-In 1901, he became the first Dean of Arts and in 1902 was appointed a Vice-President of the University.
+He was also instrumental in re-establishing the medical school at the University of Toronto in 1887.
+He was Dean of Arts from 1901 to 1912 and was appointed a Vice-President of the University in 1902.

 In 1889 his textbook An introduction to zoology: for the use of high schools was published by The Copp, Clark Company in Toronto.